-Rebecca Lemonius- Custodian/ Gardener
+Rebecca Lemonius- Custodian/ Head Gardener

 Her first foray into gardening was a very over-populated balcony in London, followed by a garden of virgin clay in Kent.
 Undaunted, circumstances led to her and her husband, Lars, purchasing Long Barn in 2007.
-The ancient house and historic garden became Rebecca's job, so she apprenticed herself to her gardener and learned by doing, taking courses including the art and craft of gardening at Great Dixter and GardenMasterclass.
+The ancient house and historic garden became Rebecca's job, so she apprenticed herself to the head gardener and learned by doing, taking courses including the Art and Craft of Gardening at Great Dixter and a number of Garden Masterclass programs.
 She finally worked out how to embrace clay.

 Gardening is something everyone should feel empowered to be involved in, there is rarely just one way to do things and trial and error is a great teacher.
 To paraphrase Vita, 'the first rule of gardening is that there are no rules at all.'
 However, Rebecca would add that seeking out some good advice along the gardening journey makes the path a little less bumpy.

-Anna Ribo - Head Gardener
+Anna Ribo - Consultant Gardener/ Garden Designer